 The Company manages its capital by considering both regulatory and economic capital.
 The primary source of capital used is total equity attributable to owners.
-Total equity attributable to owners equates to capital as defined in the Solvency Standard and shown in Note 18.3 below.
+Total equity attributable to owners is included in the definition of "capital" as defined in the Solvency Standard and shown in Note 18.3 below.